Skip to content

 • Exactly once delivery, and to participate into two-phase commit XA transaction.

-• Recall messages in queue are kept until consumer(s) got them.
+• Recall messages in queue are kept until consumer(s) got them, which fits well in a command pattern as we do not want to get the command done twice.

 Consider streaming system, like Kafka, as pub/sub and persistence system for: